 The Attending Veterinarian for Laboratory Animals is responsible for the program of veterinary care for laboratory animals.
 The Attending Veterinarian for Agricultural Animals is responsible for the program of veterinary care for agricultural animals.
 The distinction between agricultural and laboratory animals is made based on use and location, rather than species.

-The DAR and AACUP report to the Office of the Vice Chancellor for Research and administer the animal care and use program, provide training in the humane care and use of animals, and administer the program of veterinary care.
+The DAR and AACUP report to the Office of the Vice Chancellor for Research and Innovation and administer the animal care and use program, provide training in the humane care and use of animals, and administer the program of veterinary care.
 The DAR and AACUP may establish standards and procedures necessary for implementation of IACUC policies and requirements, for complying with directions from the Attending Veterinarians, and for business management of the program of veterinary care or the program of animal care and use.